Barbara Arrowsmith Young: The Arrowsmith Program

 The re-opened Arrowsmith School in Toronto attracted increasing numbers of students and eventually opened other branches.
 The Arrowsmith Program was also franchised to other private schools and in some public ones as well.
 In 2012 she published The Woman Who Changed Her Brain, an autobiographical account of how she overcame her own severe learning disabilities combined with 30 case studies of learning disabled children who she says overcame similar problems by using her method.

-Her method, which was the subject of a 2008 CBC documentary Fixing My Brain, has proved controversial.
+Her method, which was the subject of a 2008 CBC documentary Fixing My Brain, has proven controversial.
 Psychiatrist Norman Doidge devoted one of the chapters in his book, The Brain That Changes Itself, to Arrowsmith Young and described her approach as "an important discovery".

 However, the Arrowsmith Program has been criticized by several neuroscientists, psychologists and cognitive scientists, including Anne Castles, Max Coltheart, Pamela Snow, Emma Burrows and Linda Siegel, for basing its claims on anecdotal evidence.
 They have noted that there have been no peer-reviewed studies published or the use of randomized controlled trials to evaluate whether it is actually more effective than any other "brain training" programs, such as the Dore Program and Brain Gym, which they have also criticized for the same reasons.

 Additionally, other experts, including clinical psychologist and neuropsychologist Tim Hannan, speech pathologists Alison Clarke and Caroline Bowen, and at least one human rights tribunal have made similar concerns, citing lack of evidence and improper tests on the program.
-Clarke even argues the program to be based on pseudoscientific methodology.
+Clarke even argues the program to be based on neuorobabble.

 Robert Shepard, a clinical psychologist with 25 years of private practice, forensic and family health team experience, as well as a critic of Norman Doidge and his work, (Note: Doidge's claims on the human brain have also been criticized by scholars of psychoanalysis.) makes a ten-point argument against the Arrowsmith Program.
 Explaining each point in short essay format, he argues that these are essential to marketing a product when no evidence exists that it actually works.